Sarah is a certified Hatha, Vinyasa, & Kundalini yoga teacher. She is an artist who believes in the importance of living

 Enjoy these tips the next time you are home sick or just want to treat yourself to something special!

 Kids and adults alike will love creating their own special place for rest and recovery.
 It doesn't have to be super fancy.
-Throw some sheets or blankets over the back of furniture, and viola!
+Throw some sheets or blankets over the back of the furniture, and viola!
 Fill your fort with treasures such as good books, pillows, and all your fuzzy friends (real or stuffed!).
 Being comfortable will help you sleep which your body needs when you are under the weather.
 Don't forget your favorite comfy pajamas!

 Hop in the tub and add a few drops of your favorite scented oil.
 Add a few candles for more relaxed lighting.
 If you don't have access to a tub, a long steamy shower works wonders just as well.
 Allow your muscles to release any tension they may be holding.
 This will certainly relax your body and mind.

 Write a letter the old-fashioned way and send it to a friend or even yourself.
 Think of how you feel when you receive something personal in the mail.
 Now think of someone else who could use a little bit of that same feeling (it's okay if the answer is you!).
 Write about what makes you feel good such as something you are thankful for or something you are looking forward to.
 Keep it light and easy.
 Remember you don't have to actually mail the letter unless you find you want to!

 Call your mom, dad, brother, sister, or even neighbor!
 Chances are if you let them know you are sick they will try their best to comfort you!
-Even hearing some nice words such as "Get well soon!" with real feeling behind it will make you feel tons better!
+Even hearing some nice words such as "Get well soon!" with real feeling behind them will make you feel tons better!
 And sharing how you feel (not too detailed please) will make you feel lighter and more at ease as well.